adaskin/bil222-sysprog25/lectures/1intro.md

 ---

 ## 💻 What is System Programming?
-> "Low-level software that interfaces directly with the OS kernel."
+> "Low-level software that interfaces directly with the OS kernel: It uses core system libraries."

 **Examples**:
 - Text editors (`vim`, `emacs`)